 The Kinkalow is another rare dwarf cat.
 This breed is considered experimental at the time of this writing, but it's recognized by The International Cat Association (TICA).
 The breed is created by crossing Munchkins and American Curl cats.
 The result is a breed that has the body type and short legs of a Munchkin, but has the curled back ears of the American Curl.
 They can come in a variety of color patterns.

-This breed, pictured at the top of this article, is a spotted feline that was established in 1994.
+This breed is a spotted feline that was established in 1994.
 This cat looks very much like a Serval, but only domesticated cats are used in the breeding program.
+The breed is a mix of the Oriental Shorthair and the Bengal cat.
+It is often mistaken as a Savannah cat, but Serengetis have friendlier personalities due to their lack of "wild cat" blood.
 Colors include:

 - Ebony (silver or smoke)